Millwall

 Millwall is a district on the western and southern side of the Isle of Dogs, in east London, England, in the London Borough of Tower Hamlets.
-It lies to the immediate south of Canary Wharf and Limehouse, north of Greenwich and Deptford, east of Rotherhithe, west of Cubitt Town, and has a long shoreline along London's Tideway, part of the River Thames.
-It was part of the County of Middlesex and from 1889 the County of London following the passing of the Local Government Act 1888, it later became part of Greater London in 1965.
+It lies to the immediate south of Canary Wharf and Poplar, north of Greenwich and Deptford, east of Rotherhithe, west of Cubitt Town, and has a long shoreline along London's Tideway, part of the River Thames.
+It was part of the County of Middlesex and from 1889, following the passing of the Local Government Act 1888, the County of London; it later became part of Greater London in 1965.

 Millwall had a population of 23,084 in 2011 and includes Island Gardens, The Quarterdeck and The Space.

 History

 Millwall is a smaller area of land than an average parish, as it was part of Poplar until the 19th century when it became heavily industrialised, containing the workplaces and homes of a few thousand dockside and shipbuilding workers.
 Among its factories were the shipbuilding ironworks of William Fairbairn, much of which survives as today's Burrells Wharf.
 It was in this era also that Millwall F.C. was founded, in 1885, as Millwall Rovers.
 First nicknamed 'the Dockers' before becoming 'the Lions', the team moved south of the river to New Cross in 1910, however a set of amateur football pitches remain, adjoining Cubitt Town alongside the City Farm that was added in the 20th century.

 Originally known as Marshwall, the area acquired its new name with its breakaway from its former parish of Poplar.
-The replacement was due to the large number of windmills built on the river wall in the 19th century.
+The replacement was due to the large number of windmills built on the river wall in the 18th century.
 Improvements led by the Lord Mayor William Cubitt in reinforcing the land solved the periodic flooding caused by major snow melt and spring tides.
 Corn and wheat were brought along the River Thames to be ground into flour there.

 On 31 January 1858, the largest ship of that time, the SS Great Eastern, designed by Isambard Kingdom Brunel, was launched from Napier Yard, the shipyard leased by Messrs J Scott Russell & Co.
 The 211 metre (692 ft) length was too wide for the river, and the ship had to be launched sideways.
 A section of the concrete and timber substructure from the launch site is now preserved on-site for public display at the modern Napier Avenue.
 Due to the technical difficulties of the launch, this was the last ship of such a size to be built on the island, though other builders such as Yarrows and Samuda Brothers continued building warships on the island for another 50 years.
 They are commemorated in the names of the Samuda Estate on Manchester Road, and Yarrow House on Stewart Street.